2021 SFA Writing Workshop

 Please submit your application via email to Melissa Booth Hall at firstname.lastname@example.org.
 Subject line should read “[Your last name] – Writing Workshop Application.”
 Please attach your application components as Word documents or PDFs.

 There is no application fee.
 One scholarship is available.
 Please indicate in your cover letter if you wish to be considered for the scholarship.
-The scholarship covers workshop tuition; the recipient is responsible for travel.
+The scholarship covers workshop tuition.

-Applications are due at 5 pm Central Time on Monday, March 2.
+APPLICATIONS ARE DUE at 5 pm Central Time on Friday, January 15, 2021.
 Late applications will not be reviewed.
-Successful applicants will be notified of their acceptance no later than Friday, March 20, 2020.
+Successful applicants will be notified of their acceptance by Monday, January 25, 2021.